 In our MBA essay analysis, we provide in-depth guidance on each of Columbia Business School’s 2023–2024 essay questions:

 - Short Answer Question: What is your immediate post-MBA professional goal?
 (50 characters maximum)

-- MBA Essay 1: Through your resume and recommendation, we have a clear sense of your professional path to date.
-What are your career goals over the next three to five years and what, in your imagination, would be your long-term dream job?
+- Essay 1: Through your resume and recommendation, we have a clear sense of your professional path to date.
+What are your career goals over the next three to five years and what is your long-term dream job?
 (500 words)

-- Option 1: The Phillips Pathway for Inclusive Leadership (PPIL) is a new co-curricular program designed to ensure that every CBS student develops the skills to become an ethical and inclusive leader.
-Through PPIL, students attend programming focused on five essential diversity, equity, and inclusion skills: Creating an Inclusive Environment, Mitigating Bias, Communicating Across Identities, Addressing Systemic Inequity, and Managing Difficult Conversations.
+- Essay 2: The Phillips Pathway for Inclusive Leadership (PPIL) is a new co-curricular program designed to ensure that every CBS student develops the skills to become an ethical and inclusive leader.
+Through PPIL, students attend programming focused on five essential diversity, equity, and inclusion skills: Creating an Inclusive Environment, Mitigating Bias and Prejudice, Managing Intercultural Dialogue, Addressing Systemic Inequity, and Understanding Identity and Perspective Talking.
 Tell us about a time you were challenged around one of these five skills.
 Describe the situation, the actions you took, and the outcome.
 (250 words)

 Click here to read our analysis

 Columbia Business School MBA Deadlines (2023–2024 Application Season)